Run SlugBase with Docker

 Create a file (for example .env) or export variables in your shell.
 At minimum you need the secrets the server validates at startup.
 When the app is reachable on a public URL, also set BASE_URL and FRONTEND_URL to that HTTPS origin.
 See Configuration for details.

-Build the image
+Get the image

-From the repository root (where the Dockerfile lives):
+Build from source: from the repository root (where the Dockerfile lives):

 docker build -t slugbase:local .